Data Collaborator Agreements for SSD Faculty Researchers

 What does a data collaborator agreement not grant you?

-A data collaborator agreement is not meant to circumvent any other agreement and collaborator responsibilities.
+This agreement does not circumvent any other agreement and collaborator responsibilities.

 Submitting a Data Collaborator Agreement